therealasrz/LOL-analysis/README.md

 | ESPORTSTMNT01_2690210 | Blue   |        0 |       2 |        4 |         2 |            1 |                0 |             18 | bot        |           208 | LCKC     |
 | ESPORTSTMNT01_2690210 | Blue   |        0 |       1 |        5 |         6 |            1 |                1 |              0 | sup        |            42 | LCKC     |

 *Note: The cleaned dataset here consists of all the columns we will need for both **hypothesis testing** and **prediction model**.
-When we get into each of the specific parts above, we will adjust this DataFrame further to make it compliant to our necessary steps.
+When we get into each of the specific parts below, we will adjust this DataFrame further to make it compliant to our necessary steps.

 ### Univariate Analysis
 We permformed univariate analysis on the kill statistics in the dataset